fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 A transaction appears in Mempool after one of TM Core [RPC](https://tendermint.readthedocs.io/projects/tools/en/master/specification/rpc.html) `broadcast` method invoked.
 Mempool then invokes the State machine `CheckTx` ABCI method.
 The State machine might reject the transaction if it is invalid, in this case, the node does not need to connect other nodes and the rejected transaction removed.
 Otherwise, the transaction starts spreading through other nodes.
 ![Mempool processing](beh_mempool.png)

-The transaction remains some time in Mempool until **Consensus** module of the current TM **proposer** consumes it, includes to the newly created block (possibly together with other transactions) and initiates the voting process.
+The transaction remains some time in Mempool until **Consensus** module of the current TM **proposer** consumes it, includes to the newly created block (possibly together with other transactions) and initiates the voting process for this **proposal** block.
 If the transaction rate is intensive enough or even exceed the node throughput, it is possible that the transaction may 'wait' during several block formation before it is eventually consumed by proposer's Consensus. *Note that the transaction broadcast and the block proposal are processed independently, it is possible but not required that the proposer is the node initially processed the broadcast.*

-In case of a successful voting process, every TM Core starts the block synchronization with its local State machine.
+If more than 2/3 of the nodes voted for the proposal in a timely manner, the voting process ends successfully.
+In this case, every TM Core starts the block synchronization with its local State machine.
 During this phase, the proposer and other nodes behave the same way.
 TM Core consecutively invokes the State machine's ABCI methods: `BeginBlock`, `DeliverTx` (for each transaction), `EndBlock`, and `Commit`.
 The State machine applies the block's transactions from `DeliverTx` sequence in their order, calculates the new `app_hash` and returns it to TM Core.
 At that moment the current block processing ends and the block becomes available outside (via RPC methods like `block` and `blockchain`).
 TM Core keeps `app_hash` and the information about a voting process for including in the next block's metadata.
 ![Consensus processing](beh_consensus.png)

 ### ABCI query processing on the single node